Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

 The `Linear` family as a single variant named `None`. `fTween.Easing.Linear.None` is the default easing function.

-[See the easing examples](http://tweenjs.github.io/tween.js/examples/03_graphs.html) of the Tween.js library to get a visual clue at how the value schange over time.
+[See the easing examples](http://tweenjs.github.io/tween.js/examples/03_graphs.html) of the Tween.js library to get a visual clue at how the values change over time.

 ## Interpolation